circleconstantpi/archimedes/Python_Scripts/README.md

 The Indian Aryabhatta, who is quoted in Bhaskara I, apparently knew the relationship to the iterative calculation of the side lengths of a regular polygon using recurrence.
 This relationship can be found in the known sources under the name Archimedes algorithm.

-The also so-called Archimedes algorithm, which can be find in a lot of resources, is the Archimedean Mean Iteration or the so-called Pfaff-Borchardt-Schwab algorithm.
+The also so-called Archimedes algorithm, which can be found in a lot of resources, is the Archimedean Mean Iteration or the so-called Pfaff-Borchardt-Schwab algorithm.

 Taking a look at Figure 3 and Figure 4 shows, that it is in principle not possible, to derive a recurrence relationship from two different geometrical approaches.